Adney Lake Association

 Fish Species: black bullhead, black crappie, bluegill, green sunfish, hybrid sunfish, largemouth bass, northern pike, pumpkinseed, rock bass, smallmouth bass, sunfish, yellow bullhead, yellow perch, bowfin (dogfish), white sucker, banded killifish, blackchin shiner, blacknose shiner, bluntnose minnow, Iowa darter, tadpole madtom.

-Adney Lake was last surveyed by the DNR in 2010.
-A new survey was taken in June 2024 but the report is not yet completed.
-You may have seen red floating markers to indicate nets placed by the DNR.
-They retrieved the nets and counted the fish by type.
+Adney Lake was last surveyed by the DNR in June 2024.
+The placed nets marked by red floating flags then retrieved the nets and counted the fish by type.
 We hope to have a preliminary report by the Annual Meeting/Picnic.
 (MN DNR Fisheries (218) 671-7930; Conservation Officer - Tony Flerlage, 888-646-6367.)

 MPCA testing of water clarity in 2015 showed >4 meters (>12 feet) secchi depth and colored dissolved organic matter in 2016 of 0.1.
 (The 2010 survey reported a clarity of 17 feet.)
 The MPCA typically focuses on lakes greater than 500 acres and tests only a portion of smaller lakes with public accesses.
 They indicate tracking water clarity is like monitoring your blood pressure.
 It reflects the overall health of the lake.
 For this reason, they offer a Citizen Lake Monitoring Program for lake enthusiasts who would like to test the water and report results.
 Mark Fritsvold has been measuring the lake clarity of Adney Lake since June 2023 and measured a clarity of over 20 feet.